pmuellr/cf-node-debug/README.md

-node-cf-debug-proxy - proxy requests to multiple servers based on url
+cf-node-debug - proxy requests to multiple servers based on url
 ================================================================================

-The `cf-debug-proxy` package provides debugging capability for your node applications while running on Cloud Foundry.
+The `cf-node-debug` package provides debugging capability for your node applications while running on Cloud Foundry.
 It launches two apps - `node-inspector` and your application, and acts as an HTTP proxy.
 It will proxy *most* of the requests to your application, and debugger-specific